CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 {{%notice info%}}
 - The default startup configuration file sets the default hostname as `cumulus`; therefore, Cumulus Linux does not accept the DHCP `host-name` option.
 To set a different hostname with NVUE, see {{<link url="Quick-Start-Guide/#configure-the-hostname" text="Configure the Hostname">}}.
 If you do not manage your switch with NVUE and want to change this behavior with Linux configuration files, see this [knowledge base article]({{<ref "/knowledge-base/Configuration-and-Usage/Administration/Hostname-Option-Received-From-DHCP-Ignored" >}}).
 - The default NVUE `startup.yaml` file includes the `cumulus` user account, which is the default account for the system.
 Modifying the NVUE configuration to not include the `cumulus` user account, replacing the configuration or applying a startup configuration, deletes the `cumulus` account.
 To merge in configuration changes or to restore a backup `startup.yaml` file, use the `nv config patch` command.
-- You cannot delete a user account that is logged into the switch.
+- You cannot delete a logged in user account.
 {{%/notice%}}

 ### Encrypted Passwords